 How to stretch a shirt out

-If you’re going to start trying to stretch a shirt, make sure you start with a fairly good one.
+If you’re going to start trying to stretch a shirt, make sure you start with a good quality one.
 It should be 100% cotton, as polyester blends have little or no give in the material.
 While the shirt doesn’t need to be particularly expensive, very cheap cotton shirts generally have a lower thread count, which makes them more likely to tear if you stretch them too hard.

 When it comes to sizing, it obviously makes sense to choose a slightly smaller size, as you’ll want the shirt to be fitted in some areas and then made wider in the areas that need it.
-Muscly guys who want to look good generally choose smaller sizes for this reason, but it’s definitely worth mentioning here.
+Muscular guys who want to look good generally choose smaller sizes for this reason, but it’s definitely worth mentioning here.

 It’s also probably worth trying this on an old shirt before you go out and buy any new ones to stretch because it might take a few attempts to get the fit right.